J-Mo63/gitflow-meme-tools/README.md

 ## Installation

-Before installation you must have installed:
+Before usage you must have installed:
 - GitFlow (can be installed with Homebrew on OSX)

 ## Usage